Paraxang2015/MetallibSupportPkg/README.md

 # MetallibSupportPkg

-A collection of utilities related to patching Metal Libraries (`.metallib`) in macOS, specifically with the goal of restoring support for legacy hardware (namely Metal 3802-based GPUs on macOS Sequoia).
+A collection of utilities related to patching Metal Libraries (`.metallib`) in macOS, specifically with the goal of restoring support for legacy hardware (namely Metal 3802-based GPUs on macOS Sequoia And Tahoe).

 ## Logic